 Kawahara Shihan passed away peacefully on June 2nd, 2011 at the age of 70.
 He had an enormous influence on Aikido in Canada and his students miss him deeply.

 Kawahara Shihan (8th Dan) was designated by the Hombu Dojo in Japan as their official representative to Canada.
 He was the Technical Director of the Canadian Aikido Federation and the British Columbia Aikido Federation

 Before coming to Canada in 1975 Kawahara Shihan taught for a period in Taiwan.
-His first 2 years in Canada were spent in Montreal but he re-located to the West Coast in 1977.
-From that time he traveled extensively to encourage the growth of Aikido in Canada.
+His first 2 years in Canada were spent in Montreal but he relocated to the West Coast in 1977.
+From that time he travelled extensively to encourage the growth of Aikido in Canada.
 He also taught a yearly summer camp in British Columbia that draws participants from across the continent as well as from overseas.
 The first of these camps was held in 1979 in the small town of New Denver.
-Since that time the camp has grown and included such guest instructors as the present Doshu, Fujita, Miyamoto, Masuda, and Osawa Shihan’s from Hombu dojo as well as North American Shihan such as Yamada, Kanai, Chiba, Tohei, and Sugano.
+Since that time the camp has grown and included such guest instructors as the present Doshu, and Shihan’s Fujita, Miyamoto, Masuda, and Osawa from Hombu dojo as well as North American Shihan’s Yamada, Kanai, Chiba, Tohei, and Sugano.